From "The Importance of Names and Naming Patterns. Why are Names Important and What Can you Learn from a First Name?" by Donna Przecha

 But...

-This could be a very helpful formula, but many genealogists warn against giving it too much credence.
+_______________________________This could be a very helpful formula, but many genealogists warn against giving it too much credence.
 Given human nature, it would be very difficult to follow exactly.
 It would be pretty hard to convince a new mother of her first-born son to name him after a drunken, abusive father-in-law rather than her own beloved father who had just died.

 * I suppose Christian Tolkien, father of Daniel Gottlieb (and Johann Benjamin?) was Michael Tolkien's brother